Ela! Yalla! Come dance!

 Inside Tsiftiteli Drills & Combos, students will connect to this dance’s history and stories while building a foundational & embodied practice.

-Students will also be given a playlist for the 5 week session as well as resources to learn more about the history of the dance.
+All classes are 75-minute long, pre-recorded sessions.
+Students will also be given a playlist for the 5-week session and resources to learn more about the history of the dance.

 Course Overview